lucheshidi/TerminalCraftLauncher/README.md

 ## Introduction
 Terminal Craft Launcher(TCL) is an open-source, cross-platform Minecraft launcher that will support Mod Management, Game Customizing, ModLoader Installing (Forge, NeoForge, Fabric, Quilt, LiteLoader, and OptiFine), Modpack Creating, UI Customization, and more.

 TCL has amazing cross-platform capabilities.
 Not only does it run on different operating systems like Windows, Linux, and macOS, but it also supports various CPU architectures such as x86, ARM, MIPS, and LoongArch.
-You can easily enjoy Minecraft across different platforms through TCL(even if the system hasn't GUI).
+You can easily enjoy Minecraft across different platforms through TCL(But the system must have a GUI).

 About the crossed-platform, click on [here](PLATFORM.md)